You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

-And after every blow-up, you end up regretting losing your control like that.
+And after every blow-up, you regret losing your control like that.
 Would you feel better if I said you are not alone in this?

-Lucky for you there are ways to press pause and channel the anger productively.
-Bear with me while I tell you why you need to tame your temper and walk you through the process.
+Lucky for you, there are ways to press pause and channel the anger productively.
+Bear with me while telling you why you need to tame your temper and walk you through the process.

 The effects of parental anger on children

-I don’t want you to feel worse than you already do after an outburst.
+It would help if you didn’t feel worse than you already do after an outburst.
 But, next time you feel the anger crawling up, remind yourself that your parenting will have an impact on all of their future relationships.

 It’s no secret that children imitate whatever their parents do.